A German Feather Christmas Tree- Christmas Nostalgia

 The History of German Christmas Markets- A German Holiday Tradition

 What is a Bunter Teller?
-A Plate of Christmas Cookies for Everyone!
+A Plate of Christmas Cookies for Everyone

-Last week a friend of mine said, “You’re German, would you like these?
-I found them at an estate sale”… and then she handed me these cardboard plate/bowls printed with Christmassy images.
-She had found paper plates for “Bunte Teller!”
+Last week, a friend said, “You’re German; would you like these?
+I found them at an estate sale,”… and then she handed me these cardboard plates/bowls printed with Christmassy images.
+She had found paper plates for “Bunter Teller!”
 I was so excited to receive something from my childhood.
-But, What is a Bunter Teller?
-These special plates come…
+But What is a Bunter Teller?
+These special plates come out every…

 error: Content is protected !!